 subplots() is used to create 2 plots and

 suptitle() method helps create a centralized title for the figure.

 The subplot() method takes three arguments, they are

 index.
 They indicate the number of rows, number of columns and the index number of the sub-plot.

-In the upcoming posts, we will see how different types of visualizations (graphs) such as bar graph, pie chart, histogram, scatter plots and 3-D plotting can be represented.
+In the next post, we will see how different types of visualizations (graphs) such as bar graph, pie chart, histogram, scatter plots and 3-D plotting can be represented.

 Following are some of the advantages of using the Matpotlib module: